danilo-maia/danilo-maia/README.md

-Hello, i'm Danilo and I study Computer Science at Universidade Federal do Maranhão, UFMA and I'm here to show my projects and my progression as a Python Developer, on the  road to become a Django Backend Developer.
+Hello, i'm Danilo and I study Computer Science at Universidade Federal do Maranhão, UFMA and I wanna show my projects and my progression as a Java Developer, on the  road to become a Backend Developer.